christianrehn/CombineTest/README.md

 ## Ideas for the next versions:

-* Add tab in drill page that shows a table with data for all shots in this session.
+* Save shot history.
 * Add rating that is similar to Trackman Combine Test for Drives.
 * Show overview/report like Trackman "Test Center or Combine report".
-Save shot history and create links to share reports.
+Create links to share reports.
 * Improve splash screen.

 * Installer looks ugly -> change